EveryYouth

 Application Success Factors

-Not applicable for external organizations - EveryYouth does not accept applications from organizations outside its pre-established network.
+Not applicable for external organisations - EveryYouth does not accept applications from organisations outside its pre-established network.

 For network members, success appears to be measured through:

-- Measurable outcomes: EveryYouth emphasizes “funding measurable outcomes” for young people
+- Measurable outcomes: EveryYouth emphasises funding measurable outcomes for young people

 - Service delivery: Helping young people achieve housing, employment, and mental health goals